-I am still engaged with and inspired by Sociology at the University of Oregon.
-My current research focuses on the ways that personal spiritual practices develop during times of social transformation.
-I am collaborating with colleagues at other universities to consider how the traditional separation of religion and magic may mask the current spiritual vitality in contemporary societies.
+My current research and writing focuses on the ways that personal spiritual practices develop during times of social transformation.
+I am collaborating with colleagues at other universities to consider how the traditional separation of religion and magic may mask the spiritual vitality in contemporary societies.

-In 2018, Bloomsbury published my co-authored book: The Spiritual Virtuoso: Personal Faith and Social Transformation.
+In 2018, Bloomsbury Academic published my co-authored book: The Spiritual Virtuoso: Personal Faith and Social Transformation.

 I explore sociological questions about religion, gender, and social change through documentary and historical research, field methods, and in-depth interviewing.
-Right now, I am participating in London-based Zoom classes about chaos magic and paganism.
+Right now, I am participating in London-based Zoom classes about chaos magic and paganism and working with colleagues on projects about contemporary spirituality in Western Europe and North America.
 In previous research, I have (very briefly) tended bar at a Nevada brothel, participated in California psychodrama workshops, and fallen into a secret room where poisons were brewed in the communal city of Rajneeshpuram.

 In Gold Diggers and Silber Miners, a Hamilton Prize winner, I explored the relationships between frontier prostitution and community life.
 Passionate Journeys described the successful American women who left the mainstream to follow their guru Bhagwan Shree Rajneesh to central Oregon.
 You can find out more in this brief article in The Conversation.

-My book, The American Soul Rush, looks at the Esalen Institute, a small spiritual retreat on the California coast, and the ways that it reshaped contemporary spirituality.
-It has appealed to wider audiences and here is the review in the San Francisco Chronicle.
+My book, The American Soul Rush, looks at Esalen, an influential spiritual retreat on the California coast, and the ways that it reshaped contemporary spirituality.
+It has appealed to wider audiences and here is the review in the San Francisco Chronicle: http://www.sfgate.com/cgi-bin/article.cgi?f=/c/a/2012/01/01/RVNB1MH4GN.DTL

 - Religious Violence